ikamal7/discord-notifications-for-woocommerce/readme.txt

 Whether you're a solo entrepreneur or managing a team, this plugin ensures you and your team are always in the loop with real-time updates, reducing the need to constantly check your WordPress admin panel.
 Perfect for eCommerce businesses of all sizes, our plugin enhances team collaboration and boosts operational efficiency.

-Check out our [YouTube video](https://www.youtube.com/watch?v=placeholder_video_id) for a quick demo of the plugin’s features and setup process.

 = Key Features =